First Minister concerned after police officer names appear on NI courts website

 It came as officers seek compensation after their details were published in a major data breach in 2023.

-The Department of Justice told the BBC it took immediate action and removed the online public court list.
+The Department of Justice said it took immediate action and removed the online public court list.

 Almost 10,000 police officers and staff were affected by the 2023 breach when their details were published online, as the PSNI responded to a Freedom of Information request, leading to fears their safety had been compromised.